-We are looking for submissions from The Medway Delta and Beyond of short stories/prose, short plays and poetry.
+We are looking for submissions from The Medway Delta and Beyond of short stories/prose and poetry.
+(We are currently not accepting plays.)
 We define The Medway Delta pretty loosely, but you should be within a shout of the river if you want to be categorized as from ‘here’.
-We will aim to publish an equal amount of words from our Delta and everywhere else.

 We accept simultaneous submissions, but please do ensure that you contact us immediately if your work is accepted elsewhere.
-If you have not heard from us within 30 days, please get in touch to enquire as to the status of your submission – though we won’t be able to confirm until after the deadline.
+If you have not heard from us within 30 days, then you can get in touch to enquire as to the status of your submission – though we won’t be able to confirm until after the deadline.

 We do not accept translations or work that has been previously published in print or online.
 Only original unpublished work submitted by the author will be considered.
 No submissions by publishers, presses or agents please.

 Submissions are now open.
 The deadline for Issue 7 is 20 June 2018, and we do not have a theme, so please send us your writing on any topic!

 We aim not to publish the same writers in two magazines in a row, to give everyone a chance, so if you have been published in the previous issue, then do send us your writing, but dependent on the makeup of the issue, if selected, we might hold it over for the next one.

 If you are based in The Delta… or elsewhere…